richardwsnyder/stock-watcher/README.md

 ## Prerequisites

 ### Postgresql
 This project uses a postgresql database to store your stock entries.
-If you don't already have a local postgresql installation, you can download it [here](https://www.postgresql.org/download/)
+Details on how to set up a database both locally and remotely are in the [Database](#db) section.

 ### finnhub.io